chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 ---------------------------

 The following theorems serve as the main result of the current formal system that has been constructed to describe the syntactical structures of Palindromes in any Language.

-**Definition 3.1.11: Boundary Words**

-For any Sentence in a Corpus, its Boundary Words, denoted *α*:sub:`start` and *α*:sub:`end`, are the Words which satisfy the following opening formulas,

-    1. ∀ ζ ∈ C:sub:`L`: ((1, β) ∈ W:sub:`ζ`) ↔ β = α:sub:`start`
-    2. ∀ ζ ∈ C:sub:`L`: ((Λ(ζ), β) ∈ W:sub:`ζ`) ↔ β = α:sub:`end`

-.
-Observations:

-Well-Defined: The definition correctly uses the word-level representation W:sub:ζ and the sentence length Λ(ζ) to identify the first and last words.
-Consistent with Previous Definitions: The definition is consistent with all previous definitions and axioms in your formal system.
-Non-Empty Sentences: This definition implicitly assumes that all sentences have at least one word (Λ(ζ) ≥ 1), which is guaranteed by your revised Axiom S.2 (or the alternative formulations we discussed).
-3. Further Considerations:

-Empty Sentence (Edge Case): If you had allowed for an empty sentence (which you don't currently), you would need to specify what the boundary words are in that case (e.g., both could be the empty word or undefined).
-Theorem: You could prove a theorem stating that for any sentence ζ, α:sub:ζ:sup:start and α:sub:ζ:sup:end are unique and always exist.
-This would follow directly from your Axiom S.2 and the definition of the word-level representation.
-Example:

-Let ζ = "This is a sentence".

-W:sub:ζ = {(1, "This"), (2, "is"), (3, "a"), (4, "sentence")}
-Λ(ζ) = 4
-α:sub:ζ:sup:start = "This"
-α:sub:ζ:sup:end = "sentence"

 **Definition 3.2.2: Pivot Words**